 Tax Return for Refund Due to Taxation on "Lump-sum Withdrawal Payment from Employees' Pension" （Part ２）

-Today, following Part 1 of my blog dated October 12, "Lump-sum Withdrawal Payments from the Employees' Pension（Part 1）," I will introduce points to keep in mind when filing a tax refund return. 目次（Table of contents） The waiting period till receiving the payment First, it takes 3 to 4 months from submitting the "Request for Lump-sum […]
+Today, following Part 1 of my blog dated October 12, "Lump-sum Withdrawal Payments from the Employees' Pension（Part 1）," I will introduce points to keep in mind when filing a tax refund return. 目次（Table of contents）1 The waiting period till receiving the payment2 When can you file a tax return for a refund?3 Points to keep […]

 Tax Return for Refund Due to Taxation on "Lump-sum Withdrawal Payment from Employees' Pension"（Part 1）

 I firmly notice that inquiries or consultations have increased about income tax on lump-sum withdrawal payments from Employees’ Pension, etc., from those who leave Japan to reside in other countries.
 The lifting of travel restrictions to prevent Covid-19 may affect this.
 I want to explain the following points in this and the following blog: What […]

 Seniors worldwide want to support the living and growth of their children and grandchildren as far as circumstances permit.
 Today, I would like to focus on the following if foreigners living in Japan received a gift of property from their parents who had never set foot in Japan: Is only "property in Japan" (domestic property) […]